component/once/Readme.md

 # once

   Make a function or method callable only once.
-Useful for initialization methods that may be lazily invoked from several locations, but must only be called once.
+Useful for initialization methods that may be lazily invoked from several locations, but must only be called once, otherwise the method is a noop.

 ## Installation